 The call letters W6IWI were first used by Kauko Hallikainen in the 1930s.
-See the 1938 Amateur Radio Callbook.
+See the 1934, 1936, 1937, and 1938 Amateur Radio Callbook.
 The 1930s QSL card was similar to that shown above (I may still have one of the originals somewhere).
 By 1952, the call had been reassigned to Carson Donaldson in Inglewood CA. He held it through 1977.
 I acquired the call in 2016.
 Prior to that, I held the call WA6FDN, and prior to that, WN6FDN.
-The WA6FDN license was probably first granted in 1967 or thereabouts, with WN6FDN a year earlier.
-However, the earliest record of WA6FDN I can find is the Summer 1969 Callbook.
+The WA6FDN license was first granted in 1969, with WN6FDN in 1968.
+WA6FDN shows up in the Summer 1969 Callbook.
 NL7XM offers a great service.
 He has over 100 years of Radio Amateur Callbooks and will find the first appearance of your callsign in the Callbook.
 For a reasonable cost, he'll provide certified copies of these pages verifying that the callsign was held by the particular person on this date.
 This is what he sent me for WN6FDN and WA6FDN.

 WN6FDN started with a Heathkit DX-60 transmitter and a National NC-300 receiver running CW on HF.
 WA6FDN used a Viking Ranger transmitter running AM, CW, and RTTY on HF.
 RTTY used a Teletype model 15 printer (also see a slow motion video of a model 15 in operationg), and a model 14 typing reperf and transmitter distributor.
 W6IWI now uses an SEA 245 with a Dentron Clipperton-L amplifier running CW and SSB into a Cushcraft A3S with 40 meter adapter.
-Previosly, a HyGain TH-3JRS 3 elemement tri-band (10, 15, 20) beam and an inverted V for other bands (other than 40, 20, 15, and 10).
+Previosly, a HyGain TH-3JRS 3 elemement tri-band (10, 15, 20) beam was used.
+Finally, an inverted V for other bands (other than 40, 20, 15, and 10).
 VHF and UHF FM are covered with a Baofeng UV-5R and a Wouxun KG-UV-6X.
-The Wouxun KG-UV-6X normally drives an outside vertical antenna at home and a Wilson through glass antenna when mobile.
+The Wouxun KG-UV-6X normally drives an outside vertical antenna at home.
+Mobile info is here.

-The plot below shows a historic plot of W6IWI HF CW activity.
+The plot below shows a historic plot of W6IWI HF CW and RTTY activity.

 |Dentron Clipperton-L with the cover removed.
 The power supply is on the left, the output tuning network on the front right, and the four 572B triodes on the right rear.|

 To the left of the MFJ-557 is a Vibroplex Blue Racer Deluxe.
 This is serial number 229386 originally owned by my father, K. E. Hallikainen (Hal).
 This list puts the manufacture date as 1962, which seems a bit late.
 Note the Round Arm Vari-Speed Accessory added to the bug.
 This slows it down to about 13 WPM.
-The bug is connected in parallel with the straight key so it also keys both the code practice oscillator and the SEA 245 transceiver, and the CW ID input of the TU=170.
+The bug is connected in parallel with the straight key so it also keys the code practice oscillator, the SEA 245 transceiver, and the CW ID input of the TU=170.